Logo light mode the Fabryk

 Our journey then led us to the historic Takegawara Onsen, where echoes of ancient eras lingered in the air, offering sand baths (We tried one!) and a glimpse into tradition.

-enter the sandbath!
 Enter the sandbath!

 Next, we ventured to the hells of Beppu, a collection of seven boiling pools (Kyushu hot springs that you cannot actually bathe in).
 These natural hot springs offer a guided tour where you can witness each of them.
 Highly recommended!
 While combo tickets are available for viewing all seven, we chose to explore just three.
 In one of them, we encountered crocodiles, likely drawn to the area due to the ideal habitat provided by the hot springs.
 However, seeing them confined in cages was quite disheartening, so we do not recommend this experience.

-welcome to hell Welcome to hell!!
+Welcome to hell!!

 Amidst these explorations, a hidden gem awaited us - Shibaseki Onsen 柴石温泉, nestled in a bamboo forest beyond the city limits - this was the best onsen in Kyushu we experienced.
 As rain cascaded from the heavens, we sought solace in the warm embrace of its waters, surrounded by the laughter of locals and the gentle rustle of bamboo leaves.
 It was a moment of pure serenity, etched in our memories amidst nature's symphony.
 Unforgettable!

-on our way to the best Onsen ever On our way to the best Kyushu Onsen ever
+On our way to the best Kyushu Onsen ever

-3-4 Days Extra - Kagoshima and Yakushima Island
+3-4 Days (Extra) - Kagoshima and Yakushima Island

 Originally, I planned to take a train to Yakushima National Park (the location that inspired Princess Mononoke by Hayao Miyazaki) and spend a night in Kagoshima, home to Sakurajima, one of Japan's most active volcanoes, continuously spreading ash into the sky.
 I remember seeing in a documentary that small kids had to take the time to clean their school courtyard every day before lessons started because of the ashes.
 However, there is no bullet train from Kumamoto to Kagoshima, so the fastest way is a 3-hour journey by train.